jamesward/play2bars/ARTICLE.md

     }

 This test uses a `FakeApplication` with an in-memory database to run the test.
 By using the `FakeApplication` the Squeryl database connection will be configured using the `Global` object that was created earlier.
 The body of the test simply creates a new instance of `Bar` and tests that the `id` is not equal to zero.
 This happens in a Squeryl transaction.
-You can run the test from the command line:
+Different from Play 1, test are run from the command line using:

     play test

+If the tests worked, then you should see the following message in the Play STDOUT log:

+  [info] Passed: : Total 1, Failed 0, Errors 0, Passed 1, Skipped 0

 If you'd like to have the tests run whenever the source changes then run: